dabit3/appsync-lambda-ai/README.md

 - AmazonPollyFullAccess
 - TranslateReadOnly

-6. Finally, we need to add the actual lambda function we will be running!
+6. Next, we need to update and add the actual lambda function we will be running!
 In the _lambda_ folder of this project, there is a lambda function (index.js) & a package.json file.
+In `lambda/index.js` on line 8, replace `YOURBUCKETNAME` with the bucket name you used when you created the S3 bucket.

-In this directory, install the dependencies and then zip the folder into a zip file using the following command:
+7. Finally, from within the lambda directory install the dependencies and then zip the folder into a zip file using the following command:

 ```bash
 zip -r ../translate.zip *